num-num/ubl-invoice/README.md

 ## Contributing

 This library is **not 100% UBL/Peppol feature-complete**, in the sense that it doesn't (yet) support **all** UBL XML tags & functionality.
 "Yet" being the keyword, since this definitely is the long-term goal.
-All common UBL tags that are required for most invoices are present in the library.
+However, **all common UBL tags that are required to create and read most common invoices and creditnotes** are present in the library.
 This includes tags for discounts, cash discounts, special vat rates, etc...

-If you are missing functionality, please feel free to add it :-) Adding additional tags & attributes is very straight-forward.
+If you are missing functionality, please feel free to add it :-) Adding additional tags & attributes is *very* straight-forward.
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Examples & documentation